Guides

 Reduces Cart Abandonment Rates

-One of the primary reasons for cart abandonment is unclear shipping information or unexpected costs.
+One of the primary reasons for cart abandonment is unclear delivery information or unexpected costs.
 Clearly outlining all fees and timelines can significantly reduce this rate.
 When service users know what to expect, they're more likely to complete their purchase.

 Enhances Customer Experience